Cartier Resources (CVE:ECR) Stock Price Up 15.4% – Time to Buy?

-In other Cartier Resources news, insider Nancy Lacoursiere sold 292,378 shares of the company’s stock in a transaction dated Thursday, October 2nd.
-The shares were sold at an average price of C$0.20, for a total value of C$58,475.60.
-Following the completion of the transaction, the insider directly owned 439,700 shares of the company’s stock, valued at C$87,940.
+In other Cartier Resources news, insider Nancy Lacoursiere sold 292,378 shares of the stock in a transaction on Thursday, October 2nd.
+The stock was sold at an average price of C$0.20, for a total value of C$58,475.60.
+Following the completion of the sale, the insider owned 439,700 shares in the company, valued at approximately C$87,940.
 This represents a 39.94% decrease in their position.
-In the last quarter, insiders have acquired 151,000 shares of company stock valued at $25,290.
-Insiders own 29.79% of the company’s stock.
+Over the last ninety days, insiders have acquired 151,000 shares of company stock valued at $25,290.
+Corporate insiders own 29.79% of the company’s stock.

 Cartier Resources Company Profile